Crissal1995/automsr/README.md

 Defaults to `credentials.json`.

 #### skip
-AutoMSR can skip Rewards activities or Bing searches (or both).
+AutoMSR can skip Rewards activities, punchcards and/or Bing searches.
-This value can be one of
+This value can be a comma separated list of these keywords:
 `no` (don't skip anything),
 `yes`, `all` (skip everything),
 `search`, `searches` (skip Bing searches),
-`activity`, `activities` (skip Rewards activities).
+`activity`, `activities` (skip Rewards activities), `punchcard`, `punchcards` (skip Rewards activities).

 Defaults to `no`.